Guide Baldur's Gate 3 Class Tier List and Guide

 Eldritch Knights add spell casting to the Fighter base class.
 They learn two cantrips and up to four spells by level 4.
 Three of those four spells must be in the abjuration or evocation schools.
 At level 4 they have three first level spell casts per long rest.
 Their spell casting modifier is intelligence.

 So instead, let’s discuss what can happen between this patch and full release to make the Eldritch Knight good.
 The obvious fix would be the addition of new spells and cantrips.
 The spell Shield, for example, is famously good on Eldritch Knights, basically serving as a defensive counterpart to Riposte.
 The Eldritch Knight also gets two really important class features at levels 7 and 10.
-The level 10 feature is particularly good, as it is one of only a handful of ways in the game to reliably impose disadvantage on a target’s saving throws, setting up for those devastating paralyze spells.
+The level 10 feature is particularly good, as it is one of only a handful of ways in the 5e rule set to reliably impose disadvantage on a target’s saving throws, setting up for those devastating paralyze spells.
 With more options, the Eldritch Knight should serve as a more durable and control focused alternative to Battle Master.

 Build: an optimal build would do something like our build for Battle Master above, taking Great Weapon Master and optimizing for DPR, but we have established that there is no way for the Eldritch Knight to compete, so I’m going to outline a sub-optimal but fun build that plays on a few unique interactions available to this sub-class.
 Pick Gold Dwarf as your race, max your constitution, and make sure you have a 14 dexterity.
 At level 3, take Shocking Grasp and Blade Ward as your cantrips.
 At level 4, take the tough feet.
 You should have 52 hit points at level 4, the highest possible in the early access.
-Normally a build that goes full tank like this will be two behind curve for accuracy, but with the Headband of Intellect, your Shocking Grasp is on curve.
+Normally a build that goes full tank like this will be two behind curve for accuracy, but with the Headband of Intellect, your Shocking Grasp will be only slightly behind curve.
 Your damage will still be painfully low, but you are extremely tanky to make up for it.

 - Hit Points: 1d10 progression